MakeItBack/Dice-Roller/README.md

 # Dice-Roller
 **Generates random dice rolls for 1-3 dice**<br>
-Built for my daughter to use in her maths class during remote learning, during Covid 19 lockdown My first project from scratch that is not part of a course!
+Built for my daughter to use in her maths class during remote learning, during Covid 19 lockdown.<br>
+My first project from scratch that is not part of a course!
 It works!

 Built using Bootstrap and jQuery